Conference 2026

 The Working With Dementia Network Plus have a number of research projects ongoing to enhance the evidence base on dementia and employment.
 Check out the latest insights from our research below:

 This project, led by Dr. Eileen Harkess-Murphy with Dr. Rachel Allen, involved seven focus groups in the autumn of 2025 (two for those living with a dementia diagnosis, two for those with experience of caring for someone with a diagnosis, one for employers, one for policy professionals and one for academics and researchers).
 The groups focused on what needed to happen to improve the work-related experiences of people living with dementia and family carers.
-Full findings will be published here when available.
-Summaries of each group can be downloaded below.
+A project summary is now available below.
 A video explaining the focus group methodology, ‘nominal group technique’, can also be found below:

 Download – Video about nominal group technique